 How to dispose of wood pellet litter

-Since wood is a natural material that is biodegradable, so it the litter.
+Wood pellets are biodegradable, and can be composted according to Energy Pellets Of America.
 You can compost it once it has served its initial purpose, and later use it for fertilizer in the garden or for indoor plants!

 Transitioning to pellet litter